anaconda/pyscript-tutorial/02_interactive_apps_and_ffi.md

 objects as Python objects (e.g. `roll_btn`), and use Python functions as JavaScript-equivalent event handlers.

-Furthermore, the same FFI can be used regardless of the selected Python interpreter we are using, i.e. `pyodide` or `micropython`.
+Furthermore, similar FFI can be used regardless of the selected Python interpreter we are using, i.e. `pyodide` or `micropython`.

 > ⚠️ At the time of writing, a complete feature parity between Pyodide and